 I know the word “Therapy” can be cringe-worthy!

-Hopefully you didn’t just scroll on by the ‘therapy’ section!
+Hopefully, you didn’t just scroll on by the ‘therapy’ section!

 It gets a lot of judgment in our society.
 Maybe that will eventually change.
 Until then, please hear me out.

 There are a few different types of ‘traditional’ therapies.
-Each has their area of focus and can benefit you in specific ways.
+Each has its area of focus and can benefit you in specific ways.
 At the very least, I’d love you to know your options so you can make informed decisions going forward.